 - Sleep Resources

 To find the best hospital bed for your loved one, read our reviews and buyer’s guide.
-We answer the top FAQ people have when purchasing hospital beds and review the top features.
+We answer the top questions people have when purchasing hospital beds and review the top features.

 The Invacare Full Electric Homecare Bed is Amazon’s #1 best-selling hospital bed.
 The bed is fully electric and includes a remote, but there’s also an emergency manual hand crank in case there’s a power outage.

 Shoppers can select between full-size or half clamp-on rails, which are easy to install and remove securely.
 The Invacare Homecare Bed is designed to accommodate either a 6-inch innerspring or foam mattress, providing options for different care needs.
 Both mattresses comes with a waterproof cover to ensure easy cleaning, even with regular incontinence.

 Both of the end panels are designed to mimic a wood finish, so the bed will fit in nicely with the rest of your bedroom decor.

 The Drive Medical Ultra Light Plus Hospital Bed can be purchased with full rails, half rails, no mattress, or an innerspring mattress, so you can buy only what you need.
 The bed has color-coded labels and springs so it’s easy to install the side rails.

 The Drive Medical Ultra Light Plus bed height ranges from 12 to 19.5 inches, and lowers between 4 to 10.5 inches off the ground, allowing for safe egress and ingress for the patient.
 The 9-volt battery backup will lower the bed up to 9 times during a power outage using the remote.